dapr/dapr-shared/docs/tutorial/README.md

 --create-namespace \
 --wait
 ```
+Or use the Dapr CLI to install the latest version with the following command

+`dapr init -k`
 ## Running the Hello example

 We will be using the Dapr Statestore API and for that we will install a Redis instance into our cluster using Helm: